MonclerD/JavaSE363Project/README.md

 • AnimalClass has to be superclass of DogClass and CatClass

 • There has max.
 1000 rounds in the game.
-And in every round program should give the round count with a message. i.e: “Round 4 - Round 5 - Round 6”…
+And in every round program should give the round count with a message. i.e: “Round 4 - Round 5 - Round 6”

-• In every round cat and dog positions changing randomly…
+• In every round cat and dog positions changing randomly

 • In every round cat and dog has to give their positions as message. i.e: “catName position is:
 (x:10, y:20), dogName position is: (x:35, y:60)”